bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 * Breaking down a coding challenge by using pseudocoding helps prepare students for interviews.

+* Big O notation describes the code complexity using mathematical terms and introduces students to measuring efficiency of their code.

+* Data structures help students understand how data is stored, organized, and accessed in their code.

 * Closures help students better understand scope and functional programming.

 * Students will gain experience in object-oriented programming (OOP) design philosophy and be able to contrast it with functional programming.